 affordable and secure housing for people with mental illness is an area of acute need in our city;

-the central location in Curtin and its proximity to shops and public transport makes the site a very suitable location for this type of accommodation.
+the central location in Curtin and close proximity to shops and public transport make the site a very suitable location for this type of accommodation.
 The 2018 Curtin Group Centre Master Plan encourages the development of supportive housing on the site; and

-HOME in Queanbeyan, on which the MyHome proposal is largely modelled, with strong local community support has for over 10 years been successfully providing supportive accommodation for people with enduring mental illness.
+The MyHome proposal is largely modelled on HOME in Queanbeyan, which with strong local community support has been successfully providing supportive accommodation for people with enduring mental illness for over 10 years.
 We believe MyHome can be similarly successful in Curtin.

 More information about MyHome is at https://myhomeincanberra.org.au/